AnabeatrizMacedo241/ClusteringNBAPlayers/README.md

 Percentual = Sihlouette_score3/(Silhouette_score_2-1)
 ```

-TSNE was also picked to make the dimensionality reduction, becuase it is a algorith that it is better for lustering visulaizations in 2D.
+TSNE was also picked to make the dimensionality reduction, becuase it is a algorith that it is better for clustering visulaizations in 2D.

 ## Hierarchical Clustering